Fragstiller/trading-sim/README.md

 > Free and Open Source historical data market trading simulator

 All current solutions I could find for practicing market trading cost a ton of money for some reason, so I decided to create such an app myself.
+[Hosted at GitHub Pages](https://fragstiller.github.io/trading-sim/).

 **W.I.P. - Basic functionality, possibly many bugs, will improve upon time.**